University of Maryland, Baltimore County: Accomplishments

 In 2009, the men's lacrosse team secured their fifth consecutive outright or shared America East regular season championship and their third America East tournament championship in four years.
 UMBC has secured a berth in the NCAA tournament each of the past four seasons.
 In 2007, the unseeded Retrievers upset seventh-seeded Maryland, 13–9, in the NCAA tournament to advance to the Division I second round for the first, and so far only, time in school history.

 In 2010, a contest was launched to find a new logo for Athletics.
 In May 2010, the UMBC Athletic Department unveiled a new logo for the Retrievers created by Jim Lord.

 The school spent $67 million in January 2016 on a new event center completed in Winter 2018.
 This new event center hosts athletic events such as basketball games, as well as concerts.

 The Retrievers’ Men's Basketball team, on March 16, 2018, during the 2018 NCAA men's basketball tournament became the first No. 16 seed in the history of the competition to defeat a No. 1 seed, defeating the Virginia Cavaliers 74–54.
 They advanced to the Round of 32 for the first time in school history, where they were eliminated by Kansas State.

 Soccer

 UMBC is the first team in tournament history to win four consecutive road games and to post shutouts in four consecutive games.

 UMBC Women's Soccer Team went 13–5–2 in their 2013 season, tying for the regular-season conference title then winning the conference tournament.
 This was their first American East Conference title.
 They then made their first NCAA tournament appearance in 2013, where they lost to #1-ranked VA Tech 2–0 in the first round.
-This was an amazing accomplishment considering the team had a cumulative record of 3–39–9 in their previous three years.
+This was an improvement considering the team had a cumulative record of 3–39–9 in their previous three years.